R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/hosting-on-linux.md

 # <a name="Headless_Servers">Headless Servers</a>

 ## Using Docker
-Two docker images are currently available:
-- [pg9182/northstar_dedicated](https://github.com/pg9182/northstar-dedicated) : Advanced image with server management tools and better performance *(recommended)*
+[pg9182/northstar_dedicated](https://github.com/pg9182/northstar-dedicated) : Docker image with server management tools and better performance
-- [legonzaur/northstar-server-headless](https://github.com/Legonzaur/northstar-server-headless) : Basic image without management tools

 Check the `README` page for instructions on the appropriate repository to set up your server.